nanxiaobei/retalk/README.md

 ### 1. Models

-Usually we split our app into several routes, one model for one route.
+Usually we'll set several routes in our app, one route with one model, so we'll have several models.

 Write the model like a React component, just without the lifecycle methods.